gvwilson/thirdbit/src/fiction/eimin/index.md

 Our next stop was up a flight of stairs, down a long corridor with empty windows every few strides, and up another, narrower set of stairs.
+Music played softly around us.
+The sound came from nowhere in particular, never repeating itself but never quite reaching an end.

 Suresh followed me without question, and seem unsurprised when I pulled a traveling back from behind a stone bench.
 "Razi's?" he asked,
 jerking his chin at it.